 - Companies incorporated outside the UK can qualify for the schemes.

 - Only the top company in a group structure can apply for the schemes, but HMRC will be looking at the entire structure to qualify.

 - The only companies connected to a qualifying company is the qualifying subsidiaries.

-- You can raise non-SEIS/EIS investment as well as SEIS/EIS investment.
+- You can raise non-SEIS/EIS investments as well as SEIS/EIS investments.

 - Investors will expect the shares to be issued before the end of the tax year.

 - Employees, current directors, and most family members cannot claim SEIS or EIS.

 - The investment must be deposited into the company’s bank account.

 - It doesn’t matter what currency the bank is.

 - The company must be trading for four months, or 70% of the investment must be spent before a company can submit a compliance statement.
 Investors won’t be able to claim relief before confirmation is received back from HMRC.